How to Customize Your Peterbilt 379 on a Budget

 Here’s Why You Should Start Customizing Your Peterbilt 379

-The value of the Peterbilt 379 model will only go up as the years pass.
-It’s always worth investing in your iconic rig.
+The value of a well-kept Peterbilt 379 model will only go up as the years pass.
+It's a classic rig.

 Here’s why: